 Two specific use cases sit outside this three-way decision.

 Travellers travelling fewer than 30 nights per year: the top-tier chase is not paying back.
-Mid-tier status (Marriott Platinum at 50 nights via Brilliant Amex credits, Hilton Gold via Surpass Amex, Hyatt Discoverist via the Hyatt credit card) delivers the most useful benefits at this travel volume.
-Our guide to keeping hotel elite status when you're travelling less covers the buy-up routes that make sense at lower travel volumes.
+Mid-tier status (Marriott Platinum via Brilliant Amex credits, Hilton Gold via Surpass Amex, Hyatt Discoverist via the Hyatt credit card) delivers the most useful benefits at this travel volume — and whether the annual fees are worth it at all is the question our guide to whether premium travel credit cards are worth it works through for lower travel volumes.

 Travellers whose leisure travel is concentrated in luxury villas rather than hotels: the hotel loyalty programs cover the wrong product.
 Plum Guide's curated villa inventory for the staffed-villa-week segment is a fundamentally different proposition than the hotel-loyalty-points game, and chasing hotel elite status for travellers whose actual nights are mostly in villas is rarely paying back.